ktorch/ktorch/docs/build.rst

 	   MKL_NUM_THREADS : [not set]
    ATen parallel backend: OpenMP

-If ``OpenMP`` not available, the ATen parallel backend may be listed as something like ``native thread pool``.
+If ``OpenMP`` is not available, the ATen parallel backend may be listed as something like ``native thread pool``.

-To make the ``ktorch.so`` library to q sessions without specifying a path, can do something like the following:
+To make the ``ktorch.so`` library available to q sessions without specifying a path, can do something like the following:

 ::

    ln -s $(pwd)/ktorch.so ~/q/m64

-Once the library is built, can try examples:
+Once the library is built, it can be tested with some examples:

 ::